Naveenkumar-R96/Naveenkumar-R96/README.md

 - 🌱 I’m currently learning Web Development

-- 👯 I’m looking to collaborate on Backen Developers
+- 👯 I’m looking to collaborate on Backend  Developers

-- 🤔 I’m looking for help with Placements in Infosys
+- 🤔 I’m looking for help with Placements

 - 💬 Ask me about Tech